meleu/tdd-ruby/objects-methods-and-integers.md

 The numeral system humans are used to use is the decimal system.
 It has this name because it uses ten different digits to represent the values: `0`, `1`, `2`, `3`, `4`, `5`, `6`, `7`, `8`, `9`.

-The [binary numeral system](https://simple.wikipedia.org/wiki/Binary_number) is a way to represent vaues using only two digits: `0` and `1`.
+The [binary numeral system](https://simple.wikipedia.org/wiki/Binary_number) is a way to represent values using only two digits: `0` and `1`.
 As it only needs two digits, we can say it's a _base two_ number system.

 For computers the binary system is extremely efficient because they need to store information in only two simple different states: "on" or "off" (`1` or `0`).
 Sets of binary numbers can be used to represent any information, such as text, audio, or video.